Splitter Theorems for Graph Immersions: 3-edge-connected, internally 4-edge-connected graphs

-\begin{pf} Let $uvw$ be the $2$-edge-path that is to be split.
+\begin{proof} Let $uvw$ be the $2$-edge-path that is to be split.
 Note if $d(v)=3$, then deleting the edge incident to $v$ other than $vu,vw$ preserves the $H$-immersion.
-Hence, by Lemma \ref{lem9} we are done.
+Hence, by \cref{lem9} we are done.
 Also, observe that if a split is done at a vertex of degree at least four, the resulting graph is $3$-edge-connected.
 Therefore, we only need to look into the case where splitting off $uvw$ destroys internal $4$-edge-connectivity.
 So, it must be the case that $uv, vw$ contribute to some 4- or 5-edge-cut $\delta (X)=\{ uv, wv, x_1y_1, x_2y_2 (, x_3y_3): u, w, x_i \in X \}$, where $|X|,|X^c|\ge 2$.
-We now split the analysis into cases depending on $d(X)$. \begin{claim} If $d(X)=4$, a good operation exists. \end{claim} Since $H$ is $3$-edge-connected, all terminals of $H$ lie on one side of the cut.
-Also, since $G$ is $3$-edge-connected, each side of the cut contains an edge completely lying in it, i.e. $E(G[X]), E(G[X^c])\neq \emptyset$.
+We now split the analysis into cases depending on $d(X)$. \begin{claim} If $d(X)=4$, a good operation exists. \end{claim} Since $H$ is $3$-edge-connected and splitting $uvw$ creates a 2-edge-cut, all terminals of $H$ lie on one side of the cut.
+Also, since $G$ is $3$-edge-connected, each side of the cut contains an edge lying in it, i.e. $E(G[X]), E(G[X^c])\neq \emptyset$.

 First, suppose all terminals of $H$ are in $X$.
-Observe that if we can modify $X^c$ in a way that it preserves the connectivity of $y_1, y_2$ in $G[X^c]$, an $H$-immersion is present in the resulting graph.
-We propose to delete an edge $e\in E(G[X^c])$, and claim that deleting $e$ preserves the $H$-immersion.
+Observe that if we can delete an edge in $G[X^c]$ in a way that the connectivity between $y_1$ and $y_2$ in $G[X^c]$ is preserved, an $H$-immersion is present in the resulting graph.
+We propose to delete an edge $e \in E(G[X^c])$ and claim that deleting $e$ preserves the $H$-immersion.
 It suffices to show $e$ is not a cut-edge in $G[X^c]$ separating $y_1, y_2$.
 For a contradiction, suppose $e=\delta(Y)$ separates $y_1,y_2$ in $G[X^c]$, where $y_1\in Y$.
-We may also assume, without loss of generality, that $v\in Y$.
+We may also assume, without loss of generality, that $v \in Y$.
 Then $\delta_G(Y^c)$ would be a $2$-edge-cut in $G$, a contradiction.
-Therefore, we can delete $e$ using Lemma \ref{lem9}.
+Therefore, we can delete $e$ using \cref{lem9}.